Debian/ratt/README.md

 $ ratt ...
 ```

-Another approach is to use `chdist(1)`, a tool that allows to create and maintain different apt trees for different suites.
+An alternative solution is to use `chdist(1)`, a tool that allows to create and maintain different apt trees for different suites.
 Assuming that you have a sid distribution ready in your `~/.chdist`, you can then use it by setting the environment variable `APT_CONFIG`:

 ```
 APT_CONFIG=~/.chdist/sid/etc/apt/apt.conf ratt ...
 ```

-At last, don't forget that you can easily target any suite that you want using the `-dist` argument of ratt.